-The PortaSIP® cluster combines functions of both SIP switching and media servers and provides a single point of entry (a single visible IP address) to your wholesale partners and SIP trunking, and to your IP Centrex, residential, mobile and other customers.
+The PortaSIP® cluster provides a single point of entry (a single visible IP address) to your wholesale partners and SIP trunking, and to your IP Centrex, residential, mobile and other customers.
 Incoming calls are handled first by a dispatching node and then are evenly distributed to back-end processing nodes.
 As a result: